-In France, to report your crypto tax you'll need 3 forms to complete an individual tax return:
+In France, to report your crypto tax you'll need 3 forms to complete an individual tax return, attached to Form 2042:

-To your annual income tax declaration form (Formulaire 2042) you must attach an appendix: Form 2086.
-Here you will list all the capital gains or losses realised on the occasion of each taxable sale made during the financial year.
+Taxpayers who declare capital gains need to attach an appendix: Form 2086 to Form 2042.
+Here you will list all the capital gains or losses realised during the financial year.

 Formulair 2086 (Appendix)